 Is Blogging Legit?
-Well, yes, but that’s not the whole story!
+Well, yes, but there is a whole lot that bloggers seem to gloss over!

 If you’re a new blogger, you don’t have to look far online, (particularly on Pinterest) before you come across blogging income reports online.